 The human mind and body are closely connected.
 When we have stressful thoughts such as “I can’t do this” or anxious thoughts such as “what if something bad happens”, our bodies respond to this.
 Feeling of anxiety are uncomfortable, but our bodies are trying to be helpful.
 They think that we may be in danger and are getting us prepared to respond.

 However, most of the dangers we face in modern times aren’t physical dangers, they’re psychological.
 Our bodies can’t tell the difference between the two, so that they prepare for a physical emergency just to be safe.
 By reducing the amount of anxiety in our bodies, we can teach our mind to relax.
 I’m going to show you two strategies that help with anxiety.
 If your anxiety is the most anxious you’ve ever been (10 out of 10) they won’t bring you straight down to a zero, but it could be enough to bring you down to a 7 or an 8.
 Most people find them helpful, but everyone is a little bit different.
 Sometimes, it is a matter of finding what works for you.

 The first strategy uses a natural reflex that we all have.
-Quite often when people are anxious they are told to take three deep breathes in to calm down.
+Quite often when people are anxious they are told to take three deep breaths in to calm down.
 And this is true.
-But it can be difficult to breath in if you are feeling stressed and your chest is tight.
-A neat little trick to get around this to breath out, and then let go.
+But it can be difficult to breathe in if you are feeling stressed and your chest is tight.
+A neat little trick to get around this to breathe out, and then let go.

 Try it now.
 Put both of your hand on your stomach and gently press your belly in as you breathe out through pursed lips…and then let go.

 Hopefully you noticed that as soon as you let go, your belly filled with air.
 Now do this three times, emptying your lungs completely.
 Pay attention to what your body feels like, before, and after the exercise.